 5 ways you can reduce lesser-known water pollutants

-When we say water pollution, many people think of oil slicks or gasoline.
-But some threats to water aren’t as obvious: pills, soaps, salts, plastics — even leaves!
+When we talk about water pollution, people often think of oil slicks or gasoline.
+But some threats to water aren't as obvious: pills, soaps, salts, plastics — even leaves!

 Since plastic can stick around for 500 years or longer, it inevitably ends up in our water.
-Tiny pieces called microplastics are even making their way up the food chain — they’re in our drinking water and in the fish we eat.
+Microplastics, or tiny pieces of broken down plastic, are even making their way up the food chain — they're in our drinking water and the fish we eat.

 Microplastics come from plastic bags, take-out containers, cosmetics and more.
 But the main source affecting our river is less visible: plastic fibers in synthetic fabrics like microfleece.
-Through laundering, these fibers enter wastewater treatment but slip through to the river.
+When put in the laundry, these fibers enter wastewater treatment but slip through to the river.

 In addition to choosing reusables over single-use plastics, river-conscious residents can:

 - Be careful not to litter or flush plastics.

 - Check out BeatTheMicrobead.org for care products to avoid.